dcut417/JavaParser/README.md

 #### Design details

-Each design directory contains the source code for the design, plus some measurements for various metics for each design (in `METADATA`).
+Each design directory contains the source code for the design, plus some measurements for various metrics for each design (in `METADATA`).
 Provided for completeness.

 ### JavaParser Documentation